-The non-controlling interest in 2014 represents 22.31% (2013: 19.48%; 2012: 18.50%) of the shares in the subsidiary Mobelife that are held by third parties.
+The non-controlling interest is zero at 31 December 2015.
+The non-controlling interest in 2014 represents 22.31% (2013: 19.48%) of the shares in the subsidiary Mobelife that are held by third parties.

 No non-controlling interest is recognized for the 16.67% held by a third party in RapidFit+ as the amount was reclassified to a financial liability.